ralhei/pyRserve/doc/manual.rst

 * lists
 * numpy arrays
 * TaggedList
+* AttrArray
 * TaggedArray

-Lists can be nested arbitrarily, containing other lists, numbers, or arrays.
+Lists can be nested arbitrarily, containing other lists, numbers, or arrays. ``TaggedList``, ``AttrArray``, and ``TaggedArray`` are special containers to handle very R-specific result types.
+They will be explained further down in the manual.

 The following example shows how to assign a python list with mixed data types to an R variable called ``aList``, and then to retrieve it again::